stjordanis/terra-docs-old/docs/validator-faq.md

 ### What is a delegator?

 Delegators are Luna holders who cannot, or do not want to run validator operations themselves.
-Through Terra Station (check the Terra website to download), a user can delegate Luna to a validator and obtain a part of its revenue in exchange (for more detail on how revenue is distributed, see [What is the incentive to stake?](#what-is-the-incentive-to-stake) and [What is a validator's commission?](#what-is-a-validators-commission) sections below).
+Through Terra Station (check the [Terra website](https://terra.money) to download), a user can delegate Luna to a validator and obtain a part of its revenue in exchange (for more detail on how revenue is distributed, see [What is the incentive to stake?](#what-is-the-incentive-to-stake) and [What is a validator's commission?](#what-is-a-validators-commission) sections below).

 Because they share revenue with their validators, delegators also share responsibility.
 Should a validator misbehave, each of its delegators will be partially slashed in proportion to their stake.
-This is why delegators should perform due diligence on validators before delegating, as well as spreading their stake over multiple validators.
+This is why delegators should perform due-diligence on validators before delegating, as well as diversifying by spreading their stake over multiple validators.

 Delegators play a critical role in the system, as they are responsible for choosing validators.
-Being a delegator is not a passive role: delegators should actively monitor the actions of their validators and be ready to switch should they fail to act responsibly.
+Be aware that being a delegator is not a passive role.
+Delegators are obligated to remain vigilant and actively monitor the actions of their validators, switching should they fail to act responsibly.

 ## Becoming a Validator

 ### How to become a validator?

-Any participant in the network can signal their intent to become a validator by sending a `create-validator` transaction, in which they must submit the following information.
+Any participant in the network can signal their intent to become a validator by creating a validator and registering its validator profile.
+To do so, the candidate broadcasts a `create-validator` transaction, in which they must submit the following information:

-* __Validator's PubKey__:  The private key associated with PubKey is used to sign _prevotes_ and _precommits_.
-This way, validators can have different accounts for validating and holding liquid funds.
+* __Validator's PubKey__:  Validator operators can have different accounts for validating and holding liquid funds.
+The PubKey submitted must be associated with the private key sign _prevotes_ and _precommits_.

-* __Validator's Address__: Application level address.
+* __Validator's Address__: `terravaloper-` address.
 This is the address used to identify your validator publicly.
 The private key associated with this address is used to bond, unbond, and claim rewards.

-* __Validator's name__ (also known as the moniker)
+* __Validator's name__ (also known as the __moniker__)

 * __Validator's website__ *(optional)*